 If you achieve all three stars then you’ll be rewarded with the option to upgrade your machinery more via your Janitors (the Janitors actually do quite a lot in your hospital!).
 However, as long as you achieve at least one star, you can move onto the next location – so the progression block isn’t that bad in Two Point Hospital.

 Another mechanic which reminded me of mobile games, namely those time-wasting clicker games, is the ‘career rewards’ you unlock on the map screen.
-These are ‘kudos’ point rewards (the currency you use to unlock new items in your hospital) which are acquired by meeting certain criteria.
+These are ‘kudos’ point rewards (the currency you use to unlock new items in your hospital) that are acquired by meeting certain criteria.
 These criteria vary from ‘Earn X amount of dollars’, ‘Promote X amount of Y staff type’, ‘Get three stars in X hospital’ etc… The reason they remind me of the mobile clicker games is that they usually have the same mechanics – Click X amount or times or Kill X amount of enemies and you’re rewarded X amount of premium currency.
 Personally, if this game came to consoles at a cheap price, went free to play, or moved over to mobile – I can see these ‘career goals’ increasing and microtransactions replacing the means to get Kudos points.
 However, I hope it never comes to that.

 Does Two Point Hospital have multiplayer?
 That’s a question I imagine a few of you out there may be asking.
 The simple answer is no, it doesn’t.
 However, it does have challenges which you can play against your friends, providing they are online.
 Simply open a separate menu in-game and pick what challenge you want, research, training, financial etc… Then the timer begins and whoever comes first received some Kudos points.
 The issue here is, you can pick friends who aren’t online and who don’t have the game.
 Doing so means you will always come first – which kinda defeats the purpose if I’m being honest.
 So yeah, Multiplayer no, simple challenges yeah.